 Before submitting a project, please familiarise yourself with the following documents:

-If you wish to make a private arrangement with a student (e.g. if a suitable student has already approached you, and you do not wish to advertise your project to all students), the student will provide a Request to Seek Approval of a Research Project Form, which they will need to submit by Friday 8 March (8th week, Hilary Term).
+To make a private arrangement with a student, the student will provide a Request to Seek Approval of a Research Project Form (found under Research Project Forms here: https://canvas.ox.ac.uk/courses/82103/pages/research-project), which they will need to submit by Friday 12 March (8th week, Hilary Term).

 The medical sciences student administration team will handle all correspondence with supervisors after submission and will ask you to confirm your student allocation should your project be selected by a student.
 Official confirmation of your student allocation is then made via email.